Octavius Catto: O. V. Catto Memorial

+However, Catto's memory continued to be revered in the Black community.
+His fiance Carolyn LeCount influenced the City of Philadelphia schools to rename the Ohio Street School to the Octavius V. Catto school.
+Fraternal organizations named lodges after him.

 Some twenty years later, the New York Times reported:

 Many Negro citizens of Philadelphia are now endeavoring to have carried into speedy execution a long-cherished wish to have erected there a monument to Prof. Octavius V. Catto, one of their race, who was killed in an election day riot in that city twenty-six years ago.
 He was long an instructor in the Institute for Colored Youth, and the plan is to erect a mausoleum, and that the work be done by the pupils of the school as far as possible.